 Therefore, if you intend to train or compete again not too long after one exhaustive bout of training or racing, then the sooner you can eat a carb-rich recovery meal or snack, the more rapidly the muscles can replenish their glycogen.

 If circumstances allow, nutritional recovery can even begin DURING training.
 Excess fuel taken during a session, particularly towards the end, provides fuel for the recovery period.
-For example, a triathlete might take a gel in the final 20 minutes of their bike session to initiate greater recovery for their upcoming run session later that same day.
+For example, a triathlete might take an energy gel or an energy chew in the final 20 minutes of their bike session to initiate greater recovery for their upcoming run session later that same day.

 This is by no means an exhaustive list; you may benefit from a more aggressive approach to carbohydrate intake if you: